May 30 to June 1, 2018

 Tokyo Big Sight

-The 27th edition of Interior Lifestyle Tokyo will be held from 14 – 16 June 2017 at Tokyo Big Sight West halls, following a highly successful edition in 2016.
-The 2016 edition welcomed 822 exhibitors (Japan: 627, Overseas: 195) attracting 30,168 visitors (Japan: 29,167, Overseas 1,001).With a 7% increase in exhibitor numbers, the show has consolidated its reputation as a leading platform that gathers high-end interior and design products, together with its sister fair IFFT/Interior Lifestyle Living held every autumn.
+30 May – 1 June 2018 at Tokyo Big Sight West halls, following a highly successful edition in 2018.
+The 2018 edition welcomed 822 exhibitors (Japan: 627, Overseas: 195) attracting 30,168 visitors (Japan: 29,167, Overseas 1,001).With a 7% increase in exhibitor numbers, the show has consolidated its reputation as a leading platform that gathers high-end interior and design products, together with its sister fair IFFT/Interior Lifestyle Living held every autumn.

 The coming show will be in full swing with inspirational and experiential presentations, zonings and fringe programme events.
 Yoko Kawatsu, Head of Consumer Goods Fairs at Mesago Messe Frankfurt Corp., commented: “The interior and design industry in Japan is very well established and highly competitive.
 Hence, it is necessary for companies and organisations to bring forth products that express a unique identity and make them stand out from competition.
 The coming Interior Lifestyle Tokyo will be a place for participants to showcase these new and innovative design ideas and find new business contacts among the diverse opportunities the show and its participants will offer.
 To our delight, many exhibitors and visitors say the show is becoming more compelling each year.
 The next edition will be held in halls 1, 3 and 4 and Atrium.
 West hall 2 will undergo construction work in order to prepare for the 2020 Olympic Games, but will be in use again in 2018.”